jamessssszgc/RateMyHome/Solutions.md

-To manipulate annoucements, use the following commands: curl --header 'Content-Type: application/json' -XPOST -d '{"message":"This is our website"}' http://rate-my-home.herokuapp.com/api/messages curl -XGET http://rate-my-home.herokuapp.com/api/messages curl -XDELETE http://rate-my-home.herokuapp.com/api/messages/_id
+To manipulate annoucements, use the following commands:

+curl --header 'Content-Type: application/json' -XPOST -d '{"message":"This is our website"}' http://rate-my-home.herokuapp.com/api/messages

+curl -XGET http://rate-my-home.herokuapp.com/api/messages

+curl -XDELETE http://rate-my-home.herokuapp.com/api/messages/_id

 # API
+## RESTful API
+- Users can perform 4 basic CURD operation
+- The URIs is not too long and representive conating only nouns.
+- Any sources can be feteched from our website through links pointing to relatice URIs.
+- The client application and server application is able to envolve separately.
+- Our website is stateless which means server will not store anything about the http request client made.
+It will treat each request as new.

 ## get /
 redirect to /home